-It is within the context of these looming, significant spending decisions that Citizens Against Government Waste (CAGW) releases Prime Cuts 2013.
-CAGW has been publishing the document since 1993.
-This year’s version contains 557 recommendations that would save taxpayers $580.6 billion in the first year and $1.8 trillion over five years.
-To date, the implementation of CAGW’s recommendations has helped save taxpayers $1.3 trillion.
-Prime Cuts 2013 can serve as a valuable resource for paring down a bloated federal budget.
+Prime Cuts 2015 can serve as a valuable resource for paring down a bloated federal budget.
 No area of government spending is spared.
-For example, the document proposes eliminating the Market Access Program (MAP), which aims to help agricultural producers promote U.S. products overseas.
-However, MAP is a really a corporate welfare program that funnels millions of dollars to large, profitable corporations.
+For example, the report proposes eliminating the Market Access Program (MAP), which aims to help agricultural producers promote U.S. products overseas.
+However, MAP is a really a corporate welfare program that funnels millions of dollars to large, profitable corporations and trade associations that can well afford to pay for their own ads.
 Eliminating MAP would save taxpayers $1 billion over five years.

-The recommendations also include long-standing proposals to eliminate the sugar, dairy and peanut programs; end the Robert C. Byrd Honors Scholarship program; reduce Medicare improper payments by 50 percent; replace the $1 bill with the $1 coin; and increase the use of both cloud computing and software asset management tools.
+The recommendations also include long-standing proposals to eliminate the sugar, dairy, and peanut programs; reduce Medicare improper payments by 50 percent; replace the $1 bill with the $1 coin; and increase the use of software asset management tools.

-By following the blueprint provided by CAGW’s Prime Cuts 2013, wasteful government spending can be cut and the nation can start on a path toward fiscal sanity.
-Prime Cuts 2013 is essential reading for taxpayers, the media, and legislators alike.
+By following the blueprint provided by CAGW’s Prime Cuts 2015, wasteful government spending can be cut and the nation can start on a path toward fiscal sanity.
+Prime Cuts 2015 is essential reading for taxpayers, the media, and legislators.